 To exclude pages from the Shopify blog sitemap:

-1. Go to Apps > Magefan Blog > Posts and choose a blog post you'd like to exclude from the sitemap.
+1. Go to Apps > Magefan Blog > Posts and choose a you'd like to exclude from the sitemap.

 2. Find the General settings section and switch the Exclude from XML Sitemap option to Yes.